 Generates core content and provides feedback to all students (on and off-site) in the regular grading cycle.
 Is available to all parents in a regular fashion (phone, email, appointment).
-Posts content for Teacher Liaison review a week in advance for collaborative and clarification purposes.

 Teacher Liaison

 Provides additional community connectivity content such as checking in daily with students, monitoring work completion, and providing on-demand support.
 Serves as student and parent first point of contact during the course of the day for assistance.